Second Gilded Age: Politics

+Business and technology decabillionaires attend a dinner hosted by Donald Trump and Melania Trump in the State Dining Room of the White House on September 4, 2025.

 The Gilded Age was a time of rampant political corruption, and many authors liken it to the corruption of the modern day.
 "Bailout billionaires" have been accused of purchasing politicians and using dark money and super PACs to buy elections.

 In his farewell address, U.S. President Joe Biden warned that an emerging American oligarchy and tech–industrial complex posed risks to America in what Politico described as "echoing Roosevelt's language in calling out the 'robber barons' of a new dystopian Gilded Age."
 These comments were made in the context of several tech billionaires who made large donations to the 2024 presidential campaign of Donald Trump and his second inauguration.
 It also came during surging stock prices of "The Magnificent Seven," a group of tech companies whose combined value rose 46% in 2024, vastly beating the S&P 500 share index.

 Civil rights

 Some authors have pointed out similarities between the loss of civil rights after the Reconstruction Era and the stripping of civil rights in the modern day.
 The Supreme Court gutted the Civil Rights Act of 1866 in 1883, just as it gutted sections of the Voting Rights Act of 1965 in 2013, in both cases helping to undermine Black Americans of the right to vote.
 While the legal discrimination of Jim Crow has been overturned, still today, a de facto racist criminal justice system overlooks or enables police racial discrimination.
 In 2025, President Donald Trump ended federal diversity, equity, and inclusion programs.

 Xenophobia continued to gain legal protections in the First Gilded Age, finally culminating in the Chinese Exclusion Act in 1882, fully banning immigration from most of East and South Asia until being overturned during the civil rights era.
 This approach has been compared to Obama, Trump, and Biden era policies on immigration through the US–Mexico border such as Remain in Mexico.
 Trump further instituted travel bans from 15 countries, until they were revoked by Biden.
 Trump's second administration has overseen mass deportations, while the Supreme Court ruled that immigration agents in California could continue to stop and detain people based on characteristics such as race, language spoken, and occupation.